-The setting up of a Trust can be a very integral part of a person’s overall Estate Plan.
-In this podcast episode, an experienced estate planning attorney gives us a basic look at a couple of the main types of trusts that are available.
-As well as some of the parameters in which they may be used in order to avoid a lengthy (or possibly, a costly) visit to probate court.
+Establishing a trust can be an integral part of an estate plan.
+In this podcast episode, estate planning attorney Amy Rotering gives us a basic look at the main types of trusts that are available, and how they may be used to avoid a lengthy (and costly) visit to probate court.

 One of the first things that comes to mind around the topic of divorce is, who gets to keep what?
 Most of the things that couples accumulate during their marriage are considered marital property, and thus, are subject to "fair and equitable" division during divorce.
 Deciding who gets to keep what can be a difficult process and often, couples cannot agree on their own how to divide their property alone.
 Arbitration is a form of Alternative Dispute Resolution, which is a way to resolve disputes outside of court.
 Arbitration is a much more cost effective option than going to court, which can cost many thousands of dollars.
 In this episode of the podcast Susan discusses the benefits of using an arbitrator to help divide personal property.